FalcoSuessgott/vault-kubernetes-kms/README.md

 ## How does it work?
 ![img](docs/arch.svg)

-`vault-kubernetes-kms` is supposed to run as a static pod on every control plane node or on  that node where the `kube-apiserver` will run.
+In the default deployment model, `vault-kubernetes-kms` is supposed to run as a static pod on every control plane node or on  that node where the `kube-apiserver` will run.

 `vault-kubernetes-kms` will start a UNIX domain socket and listens for encryption requests from the `kube-apiserver`.
 The plugin will then use the specified Vault transit encryption key to encrypt the data and send it back to the `kube-apiserver`, who will then store the encrypted response in `etcd`.